openebs/openebs/ROADMAP.md

   - https://github.com/openebs/jiva
   - https://github.com/openebs/jiva-operator
 - Backlogs
-  - [Done] Enhance Jiva Operator functionality to reduce manual steps around launching new replicas when node is completely removed from the cluster
+  - [Done] Enhance Jiva Operator functionality to reduce manual steps around launching new replicas when the node is completely removed from the cluster
   - [Done] Add additional integration tests to Jiva CSI Driver to move towards beta
-  - [Done] Consolidate the CSI driver and Jiva control plane into single repo
+  - [Done] Consolidate the CSI driver and Jiva control plane into a single repo
   - [In-progress] Automate the migration of volumes from out-of-tree provisioners to CSI Driver
   - [In-progress] Add additional integration and end-to-end tests